Salonisinha7491/project2/README.md

+# New project
-# This is first local commit and push.
+This is first commit and push on local system.